NicSkilzz/ShortStoryLearner/README.md

 - word length (done) and sentence length
 - how many words are repeated (done) and how often are they repeated
-- rarity of words (need difficulty rated words for given language)
+- rarity of words (need difficulty rated words for given language) (done)